Know Your Rights

 Entering Your Place

-- Your landlord has to give you 24 hours notice in writing that he/she is coming into your place between 8am and 8pm.
+- Your landlord has to give you 24 hours notice in writing that they are going to your place between 8am and 8pm.
 The notice should include the specific time and the reason they are entering.
 (You don't have to be there.)

 - If you have given your landlord written notice that you are moving out, they have to make an effort to tell you they are coming to show the place to new tenants, but 24 hours notice is no longer required.